AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 ### Glossary

-1. **Patient Name**: The name of the patient.
-Case insensitive alphabetical characters with spaces, capped at 30 characters.
+1. **Name**: The name of the patient.
+Case-sensitive alphabetical characters with spaces, capped at 2,000,000,000 characters.
 2. **NRIC**: National Registration Identity Card number, follows Singapore NRIC format.
+9 characters.
+First character can be any of S, T, followed by 7 digits, and the last character is an alphabet.
+NRIC is case-insensitive.
 3. **Date of Birth (DOB)**: The patient's date of birth, in the format `yyyy-MM-dd`.
-4. **Sex**: The biological sex of the patient, limited to Male/Female.
+4. **Sex**: The biological sex of the patient, limited to `M` or `F`.
-5. **Phone Number**: The contact number of the patient, numbers with a plus sign.
+5. **Phone Number**: The contact number of the patient, limited to 8 digits.
-6. **Address**: The home address of the patient, alphanumerical characters with spaces.
+6. **Address**: The home address of the patient.
+Any text except blank and empty text is accepted.
 7. **Email**: The email address of the patient, follows a valid format: `<a-zA-Z0-9>@<a-zA-Z0-9>.com`.
+Case-sensitive.
-8. **Country of Nationality**: The country name of the patient's nationality, alphabetical characters with spaces.
+8. **Country of Nationality**: The country name of the patient's nationality.
+Any text except blank and empty text is accepted.
-9. **Date of Admission (DOA)**: The date when the patient was admitted for the current visit, in the format `yyyy-MM-dd`.
+9. **Date of Admission (DOA)**: The date when the patient was admitted for the first visit, in the format `yyyy-MM-dd`.
-10. **Blood Type**: The blood type of the patient, accepts A/B/AB/O (+ or -).
+10. **Blood Type**: The blood type of the patient. accepts any of `A+`, `A-`, `B+`, `B-`, `AB+`, `AB-`, `O+`, `O-`.
-11. **Allergies**: Any allergies the patient may have, alphanumerical characters with spaces.
+11. **Allergies**: Any allergies the patient may have.
+Any text except blank and empty text is accepted.
 12. **Conditions**: Any prior medical conditions of the patient.
+Any text except blank and empty text is accepted.
 13. **Symptoms**: The latest symptoms experienced by the patient.
+Any text except blank and empty text is accepted.
 14. **Diagnosis**: The latest diagnosis of the patient's condition.
+Any text except blank and empty text is accepted.
-15. **Status**: The current infectious status of the patient, can be healthy (green), at risk (yellow), or infected (red).
+15. **Status**: The current health status of the patient, can be `HEALTHY` (green), `PENDING` (yellow), or `UNHEALTHY` (red). `PENDING` means the patient still need upcoming diagnosis to determine the current health status.
-16. **Location**: A specific area or zone, which can be a neighbourhood or an institution (school).
-17. **Cluster ID**: Unique identifier for a cluster of related cases.
+16. **Date of Visit**: The date of the patient's current visit, in the format `yyyy-MM-dd`.
-18. **Fields**: The fields of the patient's information, such as name, status, contact.
+17. **Fields**: The fields of the patient's information, such as name, status, contact.
-19. **Infection Source**: The source of infection if known.
-20. **Cluster Members**: Patients who are part of the cluster.
-21. **Cluster Location**: Location associated with the cluster.
-22. **Date of First Infection**: The date when the first infection within the cluster occurred.
-23. **Cluster Status**: The current status of the cluster, such as active, under observation, resolved, etc.
+17. **Cluster**: A group of patients who are infected by the same disease.
+18. **Patient Visit**: A record of a patient's one specific visit to the clinic, including the date of visit, symptoms, diagnosis, and status.
+19. **Patient History**: A collection of all the visits by a patient.
+20. **Patient Record**: A collection of all the information about a patient, including the patient's name, NRIC, phone number, address, email, country.

 --------------------------------------------------------------------------------------------------------------------